 Almost a year ago, I began a process that has lead to me saving considerable amounts of money, as well as making my home cozier.
 We also found Smart Heat recently which is a great web site to find the best heaters, so have a look there if you need a new heater for your home.

 The team from LEAP – our local energy action plan organisation – came to see what could be done to make things greener (and cheaper) without melting my brain or causing me lots of hassle.

 I used to pay £192 a month for propane tank delivery and electricity for our slightly-larger-than-normal-but-not-huge semi-detached house.
 That’s £2304 a year.
-Then I thought that we were pretty careful with our energy use – energy-saving bulbs, hvac system is properly maintained, insulation in the loft and cardis on during the day.
+Then I thought that we were pretty careful with our energy use – energy-saving bulbs, hvac system is properly maintained with a regular ac repair, insulation in the loft and cardis on during the day.

 However, I quickly learned that there was still work to do.
 There were drafts to be eradicated (or at least blocked a bit) as well as behaviour patterns to think about.

 Of course, some things were non-negotiable (such as the tumble dryer), but at least they were decisions from an informed position now.

 It’s amazing how much difference just shutting your curtains at night and closing the door on unused rooms can make – both to coziness and cost.
 And understanding that an oil-filled electric radiator at 450 watts rather than a fan heater at 2000 will eat far less electricity.
 And if you want the very best designer radiators then have a look there as they have some wonderful options.

 LEAP came back and tested my house to see how well we were doing – the answer was much better but still room for some improvements.